 It transformed our family.
 It transformed my relationship with our children.
 It transformed all of our relationships.

 An oversimplification of the story?
 Yes.
-But if you're thinking about transitioning from traditional school to homeschool, I'd love you to think about the long view: Even if the prospect seems overwhelming, you really can homeschool and enjoy it.
+But if you're thinking about transitioning from traditional school to homeschool, I'd love you to think about the long view: Even if the prospect seems overwhelming, you really can learn how to homeschool and enjoy it.

 When we talk about the transition from public school to homeschool, it’s so good to remember that all the advice in the world can’t compete with getting to know your child’s unique needs.
 Just as you are their best teacher, you’re also the ideal guide to love your kids through new experiences.

-“You’re cheating me out of a good education.”
+“You’re cheating me out of a good education.”my fifth grader

-I’ll never forget the night when I knew we'd bring my daughter Amy home.
+I’ll never forget the night when I knew we'd bring my daughter Amy home from school.

 I had just begun homeschooling Luke and Jonelle in kindergarten and first grade.
 Amy was in fifth grade in private school—the perfect student—getting good grades.
 Everything seemed to be moving along smoothly.